baksoftware/gpt/13-orgsim/CURRENT_FUNCTIONALITY.md

   - A `getState()` method provides a deep copy of the current state for external use (e.g., by the visualization).
 - **Dynamic Initial Assignment**:
   - When initialized, the simulation assigns `initialWorkUnits` based on the `workFlow` configuration.
-  - It looks for the `targetDiscipline` required for the work unit's initial type and assigns it to the first available (not currently working) person of that discipline across any team.
+  - It looks for the `nextDiscipline` required for the work unit's initial type and assigns it to the first available (not currently working) person of that discipline across any team.
   - If no individual is free, the work unit is placed into the backlog of the first team found that contains members of the required discipline.
   - Logs are generated for assignments or if a work unit cannot be initially placed.